TeamEightyEight/Assignment1/OutputRunFormat.md

 where:

 - `best_individual_gain` is the `max([ (player_energy - enemy_energy) for ind in population])`
--  `best_individual` is the array of the weights +biases for which the individual_gain is the maximum between the population
+-  `best_individual` is the array of the weights+biases for which the individual_gain is the maximum between the population

 At the end there should be 10 of these files.